Beautiful landscaping, delicious flavor…

 Where can you buy aji omnicolor?

-Since they’re a favorite for landscaping, it’s simple to buy aji omnicolor seeds online.
+Since they’re a favorite for landscaping, it’s simple to buy aji omnicolor seeds online (Amazon).
 But finding them fresh for sale is another story.
 These aren’t chilies that are easy to source, whether at a supermarket or farmer’s market.
 Your best option is to grow them yourself, and, if you do, you’re in for a real treat.
 These chilies are both beautiful and flavorful – a combo that’s perfect for those looking for edible landscaping.
 Few chilies deliver this well down both fronts.